VDA5050/VDA5050/VDA5050_EN.md

 Essentially, this concerns the following content:

 - Definition of routes:
 Using the Layout Interchange Format (LIF), routes can be imported to the fleet control.
-The LIF is a file format of track layouts for exchange between the integrator of the driverless transport mobile robots and a (third-party) fleet control system (see section 3.1).
+The LIF is a file format of track layouts for exchange between the integrator of the driverless transport mobile robots and a (third-party) fleet control system (see Section [2.2 Other applicable documents](#22-other-applicable-documents)).
 Alternatively, routes can also be implemented manually in the fleet control by the operator.
 Routes can be one-way streets, restricted for certain mobile robot groups (based on the size ratios), etc.
 - Route network configuration: